KrystynaKoryagina/design-pattern/README.md

 "-" It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
 The initial configuration code of layers might look pretty ugly.

+### Facade
+**Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+A facade is a class that provides a simple interface to a complex subsystem which contains lots of moving parts.
+A facade might provide limited functionality in comparison to working with the subsystem directly.
+However, it includes only those features that clients really care about.

+-  Use the Facade pattern when you need to have a limited but straightforward interface to a complex subsystem.

+Often, subsystems get more complex over time.
+Even applying design patterns typically leads to creating more classes.
+A subsystem may become more flexible and easier to reuse in various contexts, but the amount of configuration and boilerplate code it demands from a client grows ever larger.
+The Facade attempts to fix this problem by providing a shortcut to the most-used features of the subsystem which fit most client requirements.

+#### Pros and Cons
+"+" You can isolate your code from the complexity of a subsystem.

+"-" A facade can become a god object coupled to all classes of an app.